Jeremy-Amin/Aristotle-txt-files/README.md

 Hello and welcome.
 This is a repository I created which contains a few of Aristotle's works in Plain Text format.
 I chose to make them Plain Text so that they are easily downloadable.

 **The file Aristotle-all.txt contains all of the following files combined into a single file.
-Download it to get all of the below Aristotle works in a single document.**
+Download it to get all of the below Aristotle works in a single document.
+Simply click [this](https://github.com/Jeremy-Amin/Aristotle-txt-files/raw/master/Aristotle-all.txt) and then save the text from the page you open.
+Alternatively you can click [here](https://github.com/Jeremy-Amin/Aristotle-txt-files/blob/master/Aristotle-all.txt) and then in the page you are directed to click the 'Download' button which is next to the 'History' button.**

+If you are unsure how to download single files from this reository, follow the steps in [this video](https://www.youtube.com/watch?v=GIJdfuAoqFI&t=0m19s).
+I have time stamped the video to play from the section where the instructor explains how to download single files from GitHub.

 **Contents**